 The Dining Room: A smaller room situated between the sitting room and the kitchen.
 With fireplace, two sets of French windows opening to Juliet balconies for the same South facing view.
 A round dining table seats 8.
 A separate table can be added but this dining room is better suited to smaller family groups.

 The Kitchen: A large family kitchen with beamed ceiling and terracotta floors.
 Three sets of French windows open to the garden/courtyard.
 A kitchen table seats 10 comfortably at the dining end where there is also a large stone fireplace.
 The kitchen area is separated by an island with a working stone tile surface and units beneath.
 There is a separate chopping table.
-The kitchen area is well equipped with gas 4 ring cooker and extractor hood, an AEG electric oven and hot plate/grill, washing up machine, tall fridge/freezer and ice maker.
+The kitchen area is well equipped with gas 4 ring cooker and extractor hood, an AEG electric oven and hot plate/grill, washing up machine, tall fridge/freezer, ice maker and a second refrigerator.
 There is a separate freestanding hotplate, generous supplies of cooking utensils, crockery, cutlery and glassware for the needs of the house.
 A door leads out into the garden and to the main outside dining terrace on the end of this wing of the house.

 The northern side of the buildings comprises mainly bedrooms/sleeping accommodation with a Games Room.
 There are 5 bedrooms on this side of which three are accessed independently.
 An agreeable element of separation is therefore maintained between bedrooms.

 A doorway to the left of the entrance arch leads to :

 Games Room: with table tennis table, sofa, chairs and table.
 There is a computer, a canon printer, a music system and a large wall mounted map of South West France.

 Wooden spiral stairs lead up from The Games Room to a landing off which lead: